devhawk/blog-posts/Posts/20081127-1055-ironpython-and-linq-to-xml-part-3-consuming-atom-feeds/json-content.md

 A few quick notes:

--   The code above isn’t valid Python, I added a couple of carriage returns (albumArtist and albumTitle) to get it to read well on the blog without wrapping badly.
 -   song.search\_string returns the song title and artist as a plus delimited string. i.e. pinball+wizard+the+who.
 However, many Rock Band songs end in a parenthetical like (Cover Version) so I